Marriage customs in Africa: West Africa

-The amount of bridewealth that a family is able to pay serves as an icon of her family's social status and indicates how much the family will be able to support the groom's.
-Bridewealth is seen as a form of “insurance” for the bride's family, as they know that if economic hardship entails they are able to rely on the groom's family to care of them.
-Some academics believe bridewealth leads to marriage stability, as the bride's family will put pressure on the daughter to remain in the marriage if the payment made was of significant value.
-In contrast to this practice, other African communities such as many Moroccan ethnic groups participate in a marital custom known as “dowry”.
-This is where the bride inherits gifts from her family with the purpose of using them within her new home.

 Examples of traditional marriage customs within Africa can be seen when analyzing the Yoruba people of Nigeria.
 The Yoruba integrate many traditional Yoruba marriage customs (such as arranged marriages and bridewealth) into their Christian and Islamic ceremonies.
 Marriage to this ethnic group is seen to be the foundation of their society rather than a bond between two people expressing love for one another.
 They are taught from a young age that marriage is about responsibility and providing to their society by having children.
 Children are taught through folktales that families built on love and attraction risk damaging the foundation of their community.